newrelic/nri-mysql/THIRD_PARTY_NOTICES.md

 Copyright (c) 2015, Dave Cheney <dave@cheney.net>
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+mysqltribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-* Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+* mysqltributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+* mysqltributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.